lehoang318/training/session-01.md

     * Where is `printf` implemented?
 [Linux] `libc`
     * Is its implementation embedded in the application?
 No

-  * How to link executable with a shared library?
+  * How to link an executable with a shared library?
     ```
     gcc –o <executable file path> <object files> –L<look-up path> –l<library name>
     ```